-The MSP430 microcontrollers incorporates a 16-bit RISC CPU, peripherals, and a flexible clock system that interconnects in a ultralow-power architecture which extends battery life The clock system is designed specifically for battery-powered applications.
+The MSP430 microcontrollers incorporates a 16-bit RISC CPU, peripherals, and a flexible clock system that interconnects in a ultra low-power architecture which extends battery life The clock system is designed specifically battery-powered for applications.
 A low-frequency auxiliary clock (ACLK) is driven directly from a common 32-kHz watch crystal.
 The ACLK can be used for a background real-time clock self wake-up function.
-An integrated high-speed digitally controlled oscillator can source the master clock (MCLK) used by the CPU and high-speed peripherals [5].
+An integrated high-speed digitally controlled oscillator can source the master clock (MCLK) used by the CPU and high-speed peripherals.
+The MSP430x4xx family contains also а highperformance analog. ideal for precision measurement, including converters, comparators and comparator-gated timers for measuring resistive elements.
+[5]